reergymerej/react-testing-talk/TALK.md

 Export functions _just_ to test them.
   ref: logic.test.js

+  It's a high crime.

   In a perfect world, you only test the external interface.
 Consider the vile crime of exporting an internal helper function _just_ so you can verify it works.
 Odds are, if you're in this position, that logic could/should (eventually) stand alone, anyway, and should be in a helper file, exported anyway.

+  Exporting here is a half measure toward better structure.

 Extract WrappedComponent from HOC
   ref: UserContainer.test.js